chaitanyarahalkar/goose/documentation/docs/guides/sandboxing.md

 ### How It Works

-When sandboxing is enabled, Goose wraps shell commands with macOS's `sandbox-exec`:
+When sandboxing is enabled, Goose wraps shell commands with the appropriate sandbox method:

+#### Seatbelt (macOS)
 ```bash
 # Original command
 bash -c "your command"